The Mother-Offspring Studies

 Titled Association Between Maternal Fluoride ExposureDuring Pregnancy and IQ Scores in Offspring in Canada, and published in JAMA Pediatrics, this study took place in 6 Canadian cities with 512 mother-child pairs.
 Women living in areas with fluoridated tap water compared with nonfluoridated water had significantly higher mean urinary fluoride concentrations.
 A 1-mg/L increase in urinary fluoride levels was associated with a 4.49-point lower IQ score in boys, but there was no statistically significant association with IQ scores in girls.
 A 1-mg higher daily intake of fluoride among pregnant women was associated with a 3.66 lower IQ score in boys and girls.
 According to the authors, the urinary fluoride levels observed in this study are “typically found in white North American women.”
 This study was also funded by the U.S. NIEHS.

-3. Bashash et al. (2017) reported lower IQ at 4 years of age and between 6 to 12 years of age.
+6. Bashash et al. (2017) reported lower IQ in children at 4 years of age and between 6 to 12 years of age.

 This study by Bashash et al., titled Prenatal Fluoride Exposure and Cognitive Outcomes in Children at 4 and 6–12 Years of Age in Mexico, was published in September 2017 in the prestigious journal Environmental Health Perspectives